Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

     using code from github projects, double-check it's configuration by looking for a line like 'submit command  mpirun -n $ranks ./app' and replace it with 'srun ./app'.

+    Otherwise, this may lead to wrong resource distribution and thus job failure, or tremendous slowdowns of your application.

 ## Options

 The following table contains the most important options for `srun`, `sbatch`, `salloc` to specify